 You may want to set a regular reminder to scan your website for malware.
 For example, you could do so on the first day of every month to get into the habit.

-Best Tools for Scanning WordPress for Malware
+Best tools for scanning WordPress for malware

 The easiest way to scan your WordPress site for malware is to use a security plugin.
-Here are some tools that we recommend you use to conduct a scan.
+However, if you host your site with Kinsta, additional plugins aren’t strictly necessary unless you prefer extra layers of control.

 Wordfence